Breathing Lands

 overview

 What if there were a society that harvested the blood of the gods found in their beating hearts in the center of their lands?
-This blood is made into a powder and used in drugs to heal and give short bursts of strength.
+This blood is processed into a powder and used in drugs to heal and provide temporary bursts of energy.
 By harvesting the god’s blood, the people of this earth are harming the heart, leading to the decay of the land.

-In this 88-page bible, I focused on 3 living cultures and one fallen culture, going in depth on one to build out the world of Breathing Lands, exploring how resources, values, and religion play a role in cultural divides.
+In this 88-page world bible, I focused on three living cultures and one fallen culture, delving in-depth into one to build out the world of Breathing Lands, exploring how resources, values, and religion play a role in cultural divides.
 Download your own copy here.

 Research

-Each culture has their own traditions, economy, factions, leadership, and resources.
-Download the PDF to learn more about each culture
+Each culture has its own traditions, economy, factions, leadership, and resources.
+Download the PDF to learn more about each culture.

 World History

-I created a world map after learning more about how continents are formed by geography and how cultures move and interact with the world around them.
+I created a world map after learning more about how continents are formed by tectonic plates.
+Geography informs how cultures move and interact with the world around them.

 Reflection